kowackag/html-and-css-rwd/README.md

 ### The-challenge

-It was the one of the first challenge in my education process- that was built as a fully responsive website using Mobile-first workflow.
+It was one of my first challenges in my education process.
+That was built as a fully responsive website using Mobile-first workflow.

 ### Links